-BREAKING NEWS!
-FURLONG VISION CORRECTION IS NOW OFFERING FDA APPROVED CORNEAL CROSS LINKING TREATMENT FOR KERATOCONUS PATIENTS
+FURLONG VISION CORRECTION OFFERS FDA APPROVED CORNEAL CROSS-LINKING TREATMENT FOR KERATOCONUS PATIENTS

 After a thorough clinical review and evaluation of the FDA approved Avedro KXL and Photrexa protocol for Corneal Cross-Linking (CXL), Dr. Michael Furlong and Dr. Mona Sane are now offering this FDA approved CXL treatment to patients who have been diagnosed with progressive Keratoconus (KC) and Ectasia.
 Diagnosis and testing is performed by Dr. Mona Sane and the procedure is offered in our clinic.
 Insurance coverage for the treatment is currently under review by most commercial insurance plans, however, Furlong Vision Correction will submit treatment pre-authorization requests to your insurance carrier for approval and reimbursement.
 If you have been diagnosed with Keratoconus or suspect that you might have this condition, please contact our clinic at (408) 453-5600 to schedule an appointment for your consultation and testing.